CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 }
 {% endhighlight %}

 This data is formatted in [GeoJSON](http://www.geojson.org/).
 In our case, we have a point type geometry with coordinates at the values listed.
 Note that longitude is first and latitude is second, similar to (x,y) from plotting in a Cartesian coordinate plane.
 And just like there are different coordinate systems besides Cartesian (e.g., polar, spherical, etc.), maps have different coordinate systems, or **projections**. `the_geom` is stored in a system called WGS84.
-Hear more about all of it's intricacies from this [great video](http://youtu.be/q65O3qA0-n4).
+Hear more about all of it's beautiful intricacies from this [great video](http://youtu.be/q65O3qA0-n4).

 The other geospatial column is `the_geom_webmercator`.
 This column contains all the same points that were in `the_geom`, but projected using Web Mercator, a version of the Mercator projection that is optimized for the web. `the_geom_webmercator` is required by CartoDB to display information on your map.
 It is normally hidden from view because CartoDB updates it in the background so you can work purely in WGS84.
 You can easily inspect it by typing the following SQL/PostGIS statement into the text editor in the SQL tab: